bugnano/frigame_docs/source/index.rst

 gameQuery_ Copyright (c) 2008-2013 Selim Arsever, licensed under the MIT

-friGame Copyright (c) 2011-2018 Franco Bugnano, licensed under the MIT
+friGame Copyright (c) 2011-2019 Franco Bugnano, licensed under the MIT

 Contribution / Contact information
 ----------------------------------

-friGame development is hosted on BitBucket_.
+friGame development is hosted on GitHub_.
 If you find a bug, please use the `issue tracker`_.

 If you have any questions regarding the usage of friGame, feel free to ask a question on StackExchange_ using the tag ``frigame``.